FrancescoAmbrogi/pyNumericalAnalysis/README.md

-Some of the concepts can be difficult to grasp at first, but the main goal here is to understand what the numerical technique is really doing rather than learning the programming language.
+Some of the concepts can be difficult to grasp at first, but the main goal here is to understand what the numerical technique is really doing, rather than learning the programming language.

 For this reason, I chose a very simple yet powerful